 During surgery you can have the surgeon take swabs of your chest and capsule, and also have them take pictures of the implants and capsules.
 We recommend to have capsules and swabs sent to pathology and tested for bacteria, fungus, atypical cells, ALCL (CD30), white blood cells, and foreign materials (gel bleed: silicone, silica, talc, polyurethane).
 These tests are additional costs to the surgery, please inquire beforehand.

 You can request for a very detailed pathology report, noting the following: pathological lesions, if there is any foreign material (such as silicone), lymphocyte infiltration, chronic inflammation, and histologic features.

 If you have implants and develop unilateral swelling, seroma, breast mass, or even capsular contracture, you should push for CD30 ALCL testing.
 This is especially important with textured implants.

 If you have saline implants, Mycometrics and Real Time can test saline fluid for mold and microorganisms.

 7. Other Explant Related Information:

 Removing lymph nodes is a controversial topic.
 All foreign substances in the breast may migrate to local and occasionally distant draining lymph nodes.
 Silicone from ruptured or intact implants can be found in lymph nodes.
 Textured implants tend to have shell fragments flake off and those may also be found in the lymph nodes and be associated with ALCL.
 Lymph nodes are an important part of your immune system and they help your body to recognize and fight off infections.
-Conservative removal is advised.
+Conservative removal, if any, is advised.
 Silicone and shell fragments are very difficult to break down and therefore removal of large silicone-filled lymph nodes may be just in some cases.